How much do you know about Sardinia?

 It is an island to the west of Italy in the middle of the Mediterranean sea………!!!

-For a few days I've been thinking about what to write in my first blog post and all of my ideas were pointing towards introducing Sardinia to those who are unfamiliar with the island but I didn't want to write the usual stuff, so I've decided to begin by presenting the island to you with five interesting facts:
+For a few days I've been thinking about what to write in my first blog post and all of my ideas were pointing towards introducing Sardinia to those who are unfamiliar with the island but I didn't want to write the usual stuff, so I've decided to begin by presenting the island to you with 5 interesting facts about Sardinia that you might not know:

 The Sardinian Flag